Workforce, training and education

 Marcia Reid, Regional Recruitment Lead,England.fitnesstopractise.em@nhs.net

-All other enquires should be submitted to England.medicalrecruitment.em@nhs.net
+All other enquiries should be submitted to England.medicalrecruitment.em@nhs.net

 NHS England - East Midlands, Westbridge Place, 1 Westbridge Close, Leicester LE3 5DR